🌾 Foundations of Agronomy

 Exam distinction: Mixed farming = crop + livestock interdependent.
 Diversified = no single enterprise dominates (< 50%).
 Specialised = one enterprise dominates (≥ 50%).

-Real-world example: A marginal farmer (<1 ha) in Rajasthan practices subsistence, extensive, dry farming because small holdings + low rainfall + no irrigation.
-A Punjab farmer (4 ha) practices commercial, intensive, mixed farming because canal irrigation + alluvial soil + Green Revolution infrastructure.
+Real-world example: A farmer managing a large rainfed tract in western Rajasthan may practice extensive dry farming because rainfall is low and irrigation is scarce.
+A small or medium farmer in Punjab or Haryana may practice intensive mixed/commercial farming because canal irrigation, fertile alluvial soils, market access, and mechanisation support high input use.
 The same set of production factors (climate, soil, capital, market) determines which type of farming a region adopts.

 Mixed Farming vs Farming System